-Possession, Use, Consumption, Being Under the Influence of a controlled substance or substance represented to be a controlled substance while at school, on school district property, on a school bus, or at a school activity whether on or off of school property
+2. Alcohol.
+Possession, use, consumption and/or being under the influence of alcoholic beverages or substances represented to be an alcoholic beverage while at school, on school district property, on a school bus, or at a school activity whether on or off of school property.
+See also Distribution of Alcohol in Section 10 below.